 Fireworks that can be purchased by the general public.

 You do not require a special permit to discharge this type of fireworks.
-Note that consumer fireworks are only allowed on Canada Day and Victoria Day.
+Note that consumer fireworks are only allowed on Canada Day, Victoria Day and New Year's Even.
 If you wish to discharge fireworks at any other time you must apply for an exemption.

 Display Fireworks (High Hazard)